viktor-ferenczi/godot-voxel/README.md

 The shader implements color filtering with proper transmittance calculation.
 It is taking the screen texture as the background, which poses some limitations.
-Color filtering works as expected inside the same voxel volume, but
+Color filtering works as expected inside the same voxel volume, but falls back to alpha channel by turning the transparency effectively grayscale.

 ## Plans